 They turned up on August 6, on the day I sent in to the Times Literary Supplement a review of two books, one of which is about parrots – The Parrot in the Mirror, by Antone Martinho-Truswell.
 The final paragraph of the review included a sketch of the lives of galahs, and of the two I could see (with binoculars) from the desk at which I was writing.

 Over the next few months, the galahs again did a lot of apparent nest preparation in the tree hollow.
 They would cut and bring in small very branches with clusters of green leaves.
 On one occasion I saw them mate, just outside the nest.

 Then I stopped seeing them again.
 My suspicion at the time was that an unusual cold snap had driven them away (and I feared may have harmed some eggs or chicks – overnight it went to zero celsius, which is very unusual in late spring here).

 During this time, some other parrots – a pair of crimson rosellas, one with immature colors – began poking round the nest, and I wondered whether they would take over.

 I am writing this post in a bit of a hurry and want to go back and sort out the exact chronology of the departures, rosella visits, and so on (I do have records, but they are a bit of a mess).
 The point of this post, though, is to celebrate what I saw a bit over a week ago, on December 16.
 I saw the galahs hanging around, a bit busier than usual, and then, suddenly, another much smaller head appeared, peering out of the tree hollow.
 I took the photo at the top of this post, and, of course, many others.

-I was delighted by all this, of course.
 I had to rush off for an overnight trip, but watched them as long as I could, and after a while there was another surprise.

 Two little heads, not one.